erdc/tethysapp-streamflow_prediction_tool/docs/SPT REST API/SPT REST API.rst

 A REST API has been developed to provide access to the Streamflow Prediction Tool (SPT) forecasts without the need to access the web app interface.
-This type of service facilitates integration of the SPT with third party web apps, and the automation of forecast retrievals using programing languages like Python, or R. The available methods and a description of how to use them are show below.
+This type of service facilitates integration of the SPT with third party web apps, and the automation of forecast retrievals using programing languages like Python, or R. The available methods and a description of how to use them are shown below.

 GetWaterML for Forecasts Statistics
 ===================================